DanGore04/CRUDFunctionality-Js/README.md

 This project works with 3 collections allowing for crud functionality for all.
 Based on a database for a store keeping data about customer, items and orders.

-//node-modules are required to run this start up db in terminal<br>
+//node-modules are required to run this <br>
+start up db in terminal<br>
 ![Screenshot 2024-04-30 191654](https://github.com/DanGore04/CRUDFunctionality-Js/assets/161526710/1c1afd71-c502-471e-a8e8-8cafdc9a6b00)